shlomif/why-openly-bipolar-people-should-not-be-medicated/README.md

-And I have been medicated and sedated with harmful drugs and now hospitalised in a psychiatric ward, where my access to the outside world is an interconnected Windows 7 computer full of malware, instead of the better managed GNU/Linux boxes I can use at home, along with all my online accounts, which I'd rather not access here (for security reasons).
+And I have been medicated and sedated with harmful drugs and now hospitalised in a psychiatric ward, where my access to the outside world is an interconnected Windows 7 computer full of malware, instead of the better managed [GNU/Linux desktop](https://en.wikipedia.org/wiki/Desktop_linux) boxes I can use at home, along with all my online accounts, which I'd rather not access here (for security reasons).

-A committee of several experts has made me stay in the ward for several two week segments, trying to rehabiltate me, while I would be happier in my room at home.
+A committee of several experts has made me stay in the ward for several two week segments, trying to rehabiltate me, while I would be happier and receive better therapy in my room at home.
 I missed [Rosh Hashanah](https://en.wikipedia.org/wiki/Rosh_Hashanah) and [International Talk Like a Pirate Day](https://en.wikipedia.org/wiki/International_Talk_Like_a_Pirate_Day) - two of my favourite holidays and I am about to miss